top of page

 About my work

-My photographic and video work focuses on the ordinary and everyday, exploring themes inspired by the complexity of human condition and the contemporary landscape.
-The dialogue between history and the notion of everyday is at the heart of my artistic process.
-The surface and the signs of present are not treated as accidental and elusive elements but as a cohesive whole, involving the accumulated blends of natural and manufactured over time.
+My photography and video work focuses on the ordinary and the everyday, exploring themes inspired by the complexity of the human condition and the contemporary landscape.
+The dialogue between history and the notion of the everyday is at the heart of my artistic process.
+The surface and the indications of the present are viewed as a unified totality that includes the accumulated blends of the natural and the manufactured over time, rather than as accidental and elusive elements.

-A source of inspiration, among other influences, has been the work of French historian Fernard Braudel who deals with the study of history not as a linear narrative of significant events but as a continuous development which consists mainly of three time layers that interact with each other.
-At the first layer we come across the geographical time which has a slow, almost imperceptible speed and which marks the relation between people and the environment, then the social time which contains the forms of collective life over the years and finally the individual time which brings to the forefront the recurring, commonplace characteristics of the present as a key part of the uninterrupted evolution of history.
+Among other influences, the work of French historian Fernand Braudel has served as a source of inspiration.
+Braudel approaches the study of history as a continuous development that primarily consists of three interconnected time layers rather than as a linear narrative of significant events.
+At the first layer we come across the geographical time which has a slow, almost imperceptible speed and which marks the relation between people and the environment.
+The second layer is social time, which contains the forms of collective life and social interactions over the years, and finally the individual time, which brings to the forefront the recurring, commonplace characteristics of the present as a key part of the uninterrupted evolution of history.

 Contact